 These dose relationships apply only to oral or intravenous administration of these compounds.
 When these substances or their derivatives are injected intramuscularly or into joint spaces, their relative properties may be greatly altered.

-Depo-Medrol Sterile Aqueous Suspension is available as single-dose vials in the following strengths and package sizes:
+DEPO-MEDROL Sterile Aqueous Suspension is available in the following strengths and package sizes:

-PRINCIPAL DISPLAY PANEL - 40 mg Vial Label
+PRINCIPAL DISPLAY PANEL - 100 mg/5 mL Vial Label

 injectable suspension, USP)